Free Fire Safety Math Game

 This article, along with many other articles on The Printable Princess, contains Amazon affiliate links.
-If you purchase through the links I earn a small commission.
+If you purchase through the links, I earn a small commission.
 Clicking these links does not cost you any extra but helps this website to keep great articles and freebies coming your way.

-Fire Safety BUMP Game:
+Fire Safety BUMP Math Game

-BUMP Games are one of my favorite games for students to play.
-There’s so many different skills you can practice, but the directions stay the same.
+BUMP Games are one of my favorite types of games for kindergarten students to play.
+There are so many different skills you can practice, but the directions always stay the same.

-Plastic cubes work the best for BUMP Games because they are easy to stack.
-If you have a set in your classroom, those would work great – if not, here’s an Amazon link to the plastic math cubes I use.
-Each player will need ten cubes in their own color.
+Plastic math cubes work the best for BUMP game pieces because they are easy to stack.
+If you have a set in your classroom, those would work great.
+If not, here’s an Amazon link to the plastic math cubes I love.

+To begin, each player will need ten cubes in their own color.
 There are two versions of the fire safety math game included in this free download: numbers to 6 and numbers to 12.

-Numbers to 6:
+Numbers to 6